SDSU Women's Soccer announces Spring ID camp

 SDSU Women's Soccer camp dates set for July

 Women's Soccer Spring ID camp set for March 1-2

 Aztecs A La Vista: Saying Goodbye to Rachel Boaz

-Juan Pablo Favero enters his third season at San Diego State as the associate head coach after joining the Aztec coaching staff in June 2012.
+Juan Pablo Favero enters his fourth season at San Diego State as the associate head coach after joining the Aztec coaching staff in June 2012.

 Favero was also heavily involved in helping SDSU set and execute the "process," which is something that requires mental toughness.
 The aforementioned "process" is doing what it takes to become a champion - practicing hard, never taking a play off, taking care of academics, looking after one another and being a good teammate are all a part of the "process."

 The 2012 season was a direct result of the "process" as SDSU enjoyed the finest season in school history after the Aztecs captured the Mountain West regular-season and tournament titles, advanced to the Sweet 16 for the first-time ever, shared the best record nationally at 21-2-1 (7-0 MW), and finished the year ranked seventh nationally after rising to as high as third.

 Team success breeds individual awards and 2012 was no exception.
 Favero was instrumental in helping senior Megan Jurado become San Diego State's first All-American since 1998, and that was after the forward was named MW Offensive Player of the Year.
 Jurado was one of five Aztecs to earn all-region accolades (Rachel Boaz, Jurado, Haley Palmer, Tiffany Hurst, Carli Johnson) and one of six to land on the all-MW team (Hurst, Johnson, Jurado, Hannah Keane, Palmer, Rachael McGlinchy).
 Palmer, meanwhile, was the MW Defensive Player of the Year, and Friesen, for the second time, garnered conference coach-of-the-year honors.